 Meat - You can use another cut of meat if you'd like.
 London broil is also called bottom round, top round, top blade, or flank steak.
 I like to use a cut of meat that's typically tough, yet it has lots of flavor and is lower in fat.
 These cuts are typically cheaper, and the slow cooking process does magical things to tenderize the meat and make it fall-apart tender.

-How to Make London Broil in the Crock Pot:
+🔪 How to Slow Cook London Broil

 Step 1: Add oil to the slow cooker and place the beef roast on top and then flip it over to get oil on both sides.